jeuneseven/iOS-Interview-Questions/README.md

 - Separation of Concerns

 Each layer has a specific job.
-UI doesn’t handle business logic.
-Business logic doesn’t care how data is fetched.
+UI doesn't handle business logic.
+Business logic doesn't care how data is fetched.

 - Scalability